-John began his professional career in 1982 at Procter & Gamble, where he was a warehousing and distribution manager and a lead recruiter for new managers and engineers.
-While in college and at P&G, he earned an Army Officer Commission and served in the United States Army Reserves.
+John began his professional career at Procter & Gamble, where he was a warehousing and distribution manager and a lead recruiter for new managers and engineers.
+While in college and at P&G, he earned an Army Officer Commission and served in the Missouri Army National Guard and the United States Army Reserves.

-In 1986, John participated in a leveraged buyout of Cape Electrical Supply, a wholesale distributor of electrical supplies.
+John participated in a leveraged buyout of Cape Electrical Supply, a wholesale distributor of electrical supplies.
 He served as President for nine years and then remained a passive owner after recruiting the management team that led the company through two decades of expansion and growth.
-A controlling interest in the business was sold in 2007 to Svoboda Collins, a Chicago private equity firm, in a $80 million transaction facilitated by investment banker, Harris Williams & Co.
+A controlling interest in the business was sold to Svoboda Collins, a Chicago private equity firm, in a $80 million transaction facilitated by investment banker Harris Williams & Co.

-The Daniel Family Office was established to invest the proceeds of the sale.
-Current investments are across multiple industries including medical software, urgent care medical service, biotech pharmaceutical, prison security technology, smart grid technology, revenue cycle management, exchange traded fund management, debt acquisition & receivables management, self-storage facilities, hotel operations, commercial real estate, a regional transportation network, and a variety of specialty hedge funds.
+The Daniel Family Office was established to invest proceeds of the sale.
+Current investments are across multiple industries including medical software, urgent care medical service, biotech pharmaceutical, prison security technology, smart grid technology, revenue cycle management, debt acquisition & receivables management, investment research publication, self-storage facilities, hotel operations, commercial real estate, and a variety of specialty hedge funds.
 Many of these private investments have been as a co-lead investor with Mayson Capital.

 John was a college basketball coach at both Washington University and Southeast Missouri State University.
 He left college coaching to participate in the development of Saxony Lutheran High School and served as the school’s first Director of Enrollment, Athletic Director, and Basketball Coach.
-He also coached Trinity Lutheran School to the National Lutheran Grade School Championship.
+He also coached his daughter Tess and Trinity Lutheran School to the 2012 National Championship at the National Lutheran Grade School Tournament.